+Chapter 4.
 FREER MOVEMENT OF INFORMATION AND IDEAS(1)

-General Discussion of Agenda Item
+A. General Discussion of Agenda Item

-- 144. Freer movement of information and ideas is one of the main issues that should be discussed at a CSCE. essential that the peoples of the states participating in a conference are fully and actively involved in the process of rapprochement and co-operation.
+144. Freer movement of information and ideas is one of the main issues that should be discussed at a CSCE.
+It is essential that the peoples of the states participating in a conference are fully and actively involved in the process of rapprochement and co-operation.
 An important obstacle, however, to improved communication and understanding between East and West is the ideological discipline which several Eastern régimes impose upon their peoples.
 Restrictions against the influx of foreign ideas and information are still commonplace, and repression has, if anything, increased in recent years in some cases in some Communist countries.
-Various forms of pressure, including even imprisonment, are utilised to keep intellectual activity within bounds of government-determined orthodoxy. - 145.
-The USSR and other Eastern countries which place a premium on ideological vigilance can be expected to resist strongly Allied proposals in this area.
+Various forms of pressure, including even imprisonment, are utilised to keep intellectual activity within bounds of government-determined orthodoxy.

+145. The USSR and other Eastern countries which place a premium on ideological vigilance can be expected to resist strongly Allied proposals in this area.
 In the Soviet Union, for example, the trend since 1964 has been almost exclusively in the direction of tighter controls and less party tolerance of intellectual and artistic experimentation.
 Concerned over the possible unravelling effect upon their control apparatus of expanded interplay with the West in this field, Eastern countries may express fear that conceding to these Western proposals would be equal to drawing in a Trojan Horse and would form a cover for subversive activities.
-They may argue strongly that these contacts are more appropriately handled in the framework of government-to-government exchange programmes. - 146.
-Practices vary among Warsaw Pact countries, but most, not just Moscow, impose certain controls over the circulation of information and ideas.
+They may argue strongly that these contacts are more appropriately handled in the framework of government-to-government exchange programmes.

+146. Practices vary among Warsaw Pact countries, but most, not just Moscow, impose certain controls over the circulation of information and ideas.
 Thus, the Allies' ability to isolate the Soviets in this area may be more limited than in other areas, e.g. in the field of freer movement of people, where the USSR is clearly the major offender.
-Even those Eastern countries who might be willing quietly to allow further liberalisation may be reluctant to take any major independent steps at a CSCE in a field with such strong ideological overtones. - 147.
-Therefore, the Allies will need to pursue this proposal with particular sensitivity and a good sense of timing, bearing in mind Western public opinion which will expect us to emphasize the importance of freedom of information.
+Even those Eastern countries who might be willing quietly to allow further liberalisation may be reluctant to take any major independent steps at a CSCE in a field with such strong ideological overtones.

+147. Therefore, the Allies will need to pursue this proposal with particular sensitivity and a good sense of timing, bearing in mind Western public opinion which will expect us to emphasize the importance of freedom of information.
 A frontal attack on these repressive practices internally within the East would be unlikely to produce any favourable results.
 On the other hand, a long-term campaign of quiet persuasion, suggesting a few modest steps (see below) to bring the Eastern external practices more in line with generally accepted international behaviour, could lead to significant improvements over the present situation.

-(1) The Danish, French, German and Portugese Delegations would prefer the title to read "Dissemination of Information".
-Canadian and Norwegian Delegations could accept either title.
+(1) The Danish, French, German, Portuguese, Turkish and United Kingdom Delegations would prefer the title to read "Expansion of the Dissemination of Information".
+The Canadian and Norwegian Delegations could accept either title.
+The Belgian Delegation considers that the present English title should be reflected more accurately in the French version.